cfranklin11/blog-posts/2020/2020-12-06-aws-course-notes.md

   - Record metrics every 1 min by default, but High Resolution (StorageResolution parameter) can record up to every second, but costs more
   - Use PutMetricData API call to record custom metric
   - Use exponential backoff for throttle errors
+- Metric Filters
+  - Used to filter/aggregate metrics, and can be used to trigger alarms
+  - Don't work retroactively, only as logs come in
 #### 2. Alarms

 - Used to trigger notifications based on metrics